cfryerdev/redis-vehicles/README.md

 ![Code_Hydrate](images/code_hydrate.png)

+**Note: Obviously the above code could be done in parallel but I kept it synchronous for ease of reading.**

+Lets continue on...

 ### Duplicative Data & Lenses

 You will immediately notice the duplicitive nature of this pattern, but this is absolutely intentional.
 Each set is a "lense" in which you look at the data.
 We trade response time, for storage cost, which is signifigantly cheaper.